 Specify whether you are willing to offer your presentation more than once during the conference.

-3) Descriptive Title, Short Session Description, and Learning Objectives
+Descriptive Title, Short Session Description, and Learning Objectives

 Provide your recommended workshop title and a description of your session (no more than 100 words).
 If accepted, your title and description will be used in conference materials.
 We may edit either the title or the description, but will discuss any changes with you before publication.

-5) First Time Participants
+First Time Presenters

-6) Session Scheduling
+Session Scheduling

 We will schedule your workshop to ensure that we have workshops available for all audiences in each session.